Funding Opportunity: Julia Taft Refugee Fund for FY 2023

 - SAM.gov registration

-Apply for a DUNS number and an NCAGE number (these can be completed simultaneously).
-Make sure the addresses used are the same as in NCAGE registration to link your organization in the two systems.
+When applying for a Unique Entity Identifier, make sure the addresses used are EXACTLY the same as in NCAGE registration to link your organization in the two systems.

 NCAGE application: Application page here: https://eportal.nspa.nato.int/AC135Public/scage/CageList.aspx